Guitar Guide

 1-octave shape imageMaj7 arpeggio D string set

-these are the 1-octave shapes from the C-shape arpeggio that make up the full arpeggio
+these are the 1-octave shapes from the A-shape arpeggio that make up the full arpeggio

 1-octave shape imageMaj7 arpeggio A string set